Deulfi/uosc-controls-modifier/README.md

 `set` statename
 All buttons with the provided state name will be shown.
 Default state will be shown for all other buttons.

+`set-button-state` buttonname statename
+Sets one button to a specific state.

 `set-default` statename
 A different state will be marked as default state. (used in profiles)